smithlabcode/dnmtools/documentation/docs/hmr.md

 ```txt
  -o, -out
 ```
 Name of the output file (default: stdout).
-This will be in BED format.
+This output will be in BED format.

 ```txt
  -d, -desert
 ```
-The maximum distance between covered CpGs in HMR (default:
+The maximum distance between covered CpGs in HMR (default: 1000 bp).
-1000).
 Beyond this distance, adjacent CpG sites will be considered part of distinct HMRs, regardless of their methylation status.

 ```txt
  -i, -itr